moj-analytical-services/vega-lite-away-day/README.md

 If you'd prefer to use R there is also an R package called altair (notice the lower case A).
 The R package altair makes use of reticulate to run python code through R and effectively provides the same functionality as the Python Altair package, even if it is a little less user friendly.

-https://github.com/vegawidget/altair
+Details on how to install and run altair in R can be found at the link: https://github.com/vegawidget/altair

+ISSUE - I CANT GET ONTO RSTUDIO AT THE MOMENT (PLATFORM ISSUES, SO WILL HAVE TO ADD ANOTHER TIME - AKA TUESDAY)

 #### Robinl - Open-data-munging